ASAOddball1/Java-to-MLCE-Texture-Pack-Converter/README.md

 ## How to Use

 ### Step 1 — Select your library
-Click **SELECT LIBRARY** and browse to the root folder of a Java Edition texture pack (or any folder containing `.png` files).
-The tool walks all subfolders automatically.
+Click **SELECT LIBRARY** and browse to the textures folder for Blocks and the items folder inside of the textures for Items of a Java Edition texture pack (or any folder containing the correct `.png` files). (the reason for needing different folders for block textures and items is because some of the blocks have the same filename as the item sprite because its in a different folder than the item sprite causing the block textures to be placed in the space of the item sprite) The tool walks all subfolders automatically.
 To include the bundled MLCE-exclusive textures, point it at the root of this repo or a folder that contains them alongside your pack files.

 ### Step 2 — Load a JSON
 Click **TERRAIN JSON**, **ITEMS JSON**, or **PARTICLES JSON** and select the corresponding mapping file from this repo.
 The entry list will populate immediately.